New-Horizon-Tech/prom-release/README.md

   - Instantly see which versions are deployed to each environment at any point in time.

 - **Decouple release and source code:**
+  - Let your source code govern how to build and package.
   - Decouple release and deployment management from your source code and running clusters.
   - Automate build pipelines to publish YAML files and artifacts into a centralized repository of releases.